ruanxin/template-operator/README.md

 - [Modularization in Kyma](https://github.com/kyma-project/community/tree/main/concepts/modularization)
 - [Operator Pattern in Kubernetes](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)

-This Guide serves as comprehensive Step-By-Step tutorial on how to properly create a module from scratch by using an operator that is installing a Helm Chart.
+This Guide serves as comprehensive Step-By-Step tutorial on how to properly create a module from scratch by using an operator that is installing k8s yaml resources.
 Note that while other approaches are encouraged, there is no dedicated guide available yet and these will follow with sufficient requests and adoption of Kyma modularization.

 Every Kyma Module using an Operator follows 5 basic Principles: